Great Small Ship Cruises For Exploring Bucket-List Destinations In 2022 and Beyond

 Cruising American rivers has become quite popular, with many travelers turning to domestic travel during the pandemic.

-"When it comes to sailing American rivers, American Queen Voyages is definitely a good first choice," says Janet Tracy of The Travel Dreamer.
-Other options including Viking Cruises, which will start sailing the length of the Mississippi in 2022, and American Cruise Lines, which Michael Graham of MGA also recommends for Mississippi cruises.
+"When it comes to sailing American rivers, American Queen Voyages is definitely a good first choice," Tracy said.
+Other options including Viking Cruises, which will start sailing the length of the Mississippi in 2022, and American Cruise Lines, which Graham also recommends for Mississippi cruises.

 Baja California Offers Another Way to Explore Mexico

-Ted Blank, of Ted Blank Luxury Travel & Adventure, notes that in Mexico's Baja California, both UnCruise Adventures and Lindblad offer in-depth, expedition style cruises to the Sea of Cortez.
+Blank notes that in Mexico's Baja California, both UnCruise Adventures and Lindblad offer in-depth, expedition style cruises to the Sea of Cortez.